Fougasse was traditionally used to assess the temperature of a wood fired oven

 semolina flour for dusting the dough and peel

 In the bowl of a standing mixer combine flour, salt, instant yeast and the poolish.
 Add the water and start mixing.
-Knead the dough for 7 minutes (12 to 15 minutes by hand).
+Knead the dough for 7 minutes (10 to 15 minutes by hand, depending on your technique).
 When done it should be slightly sticky, sticking to the bottom but not to the sides of your bowl.
 You can add the optional pieces of olive and dried tomato at the last minute of the kneading or you can fold them in later after you shaped the dough into squares.
 Cover and leave to rest for 30 minutes.
 Now give the dough a stretch and fold in the bowl by pulling the dough up from different sides and folding it over itself.
 Cover and again leave to rest for 30 minutes.

 Now transfer the dough onto a floured work surface and divide and shape into 4 equal square pieces.
 The pieces should each be around 17 x 17 cm / 6.7 x 6.7 inches.
 Cover the pieces and leave to rest for 20 minutes.

 Preheat your oven to 250 °C / 480 °F.